jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

    def duration(wake_time, sleep_time):
      return wake_time.split(':') - sleep_time.split(':')

-  the terminal still shows a :doc:`TypeError`\ , this time for trying to subtract a list from a list
+  the terminal still shows a :doc:`/exceptions/TypeError`\ , this time for trying to subtract a list from a list

   .. code-block:: python